 Medium Range: This is useful for medium to low levels of Mode-C/S traffic.

-+/- 50,000-ft should only be used for testing purposes.
++/- 50,000ft should only be used for testing purposes.

 ⚠️ This filter can actively ignore traffic data.
 Also, navigation applications like SkyDemon have a secondary height filter that ignores traffic sent by the PilotAware.
 Please customise this in the SkyDemon app.⚠️

-This feature lifts PilotAware above other devices in terms of functionality.
-The Spare USB's can be used to send and receive data from external devices.
+Unused USB ports can be used to send and receive data from external devices.

 GPS out to a Mode-S ES transponder to enable ADS-B out.

-Profiles allow multiple profiles (Hex-ID and Flight-ID) to be automatically saved as they are entered.
+This allows multiple profiles (Hex-ID and Flight-ID) to be automatically saved as they are entered.
 This is useful when PilotAware is used in several different aircraft such as club and hire aircraft.
 The options are

 Restore a stored Profile for use in the next flight.